 Since joining the Red Cross as communications manager in 2017, Kelly has led media relations and communications for both the legacy Massachusetts and legacy Connecticut/Rhode Island blood services regions.
 Prior to joining the Red Cross, Kelly worked as a news producer for CBS Boston and contributed to the station’s prestigious George Foster Peabody award for coverage of the 2013 Boston Marathon bombings and 2012 DuPont Award for coverage of the Sandy Hook tragedy.
 Kelly was proud to be selected as a Fellow for RTDNA’s journalist exchange program with RIAS Berlin.

-Flynn Jebb is the Regional Volunteer Service Officer for the American Red Cross of Massachusetts.
-In this position, Flynn is responsible for recruiting, referral and retention of the nearly 3,000 Red Cross adult and youth volunteers across Massachusetts.
+As the Regional Volunteer Service Officer, Raven Camara is responsible for recruitment, engagement, development and support of more than 3,000 Red Cross adult and youth volunteers across Massachusetts.